Preparing for security

 - Soya milk for babies

-- If your medical needs mean you must carry more than 100ml, you will need approval from your airline and have a valid prescription in your name
+- If you need to carry more than 100ml of liquid medicines in your hand luggage, you should obtain approval from your airline and bring a valid prescription in your name